Naples

 Return Trip

-Typically ferries from Naples to Filicudi sail 1 times a week.
-The Naples to Filicudi ferry is operated by Siremar.
-Naples Filicudi Ferry timetables change seasonally, use our Deal Finder to get tickets, pricing, schedules and availability.
+There is usually one weekly sailing from Naples to Filicudi.
+Siremar provides the ferry from Naples to Filicudi.
+Ferry timetables change seasonally, use our Deal Finder to get tickets, pricing, schedules and availability.

-Is there a car ferry from Naples to Filicudi?
+What's the ferry schedule from Naples to Filicudi?

 Naples Filicudi Ferry Operator Schedules